triptease/docs/consent.md

 If `data-storage-consent` attribute has not been set we assume the consent mode is `all`.
 We consider the addition of our script to be implicit consent in this case.

-We understand that providing consent mode may not be an option for you at this time (as it would require development work on your end).
-In such cases we recommend that you only add Triptease script when user has consented to Marketing / Advertising or all cookies.

 ## What does each Consent Mode do?

 ### None